 We are sad to announce that Bulls, Boots & BBQ has been postponed until further notice.

 Now more than ever, you know that the health of our community lies within the health of each of our neighbors.
 Your support helps us continue our work to ensure that we are all Healthier Together.

 If you would like to make a donation to help offset our lost income from this event, please visit our donation page and select Bulls, Boots & BBQ in the donation category.

-We thank our many sponsors, donors and guests that have made this event a success every year, and look forward to seeing you in 2021.
+We thank our many sponsors, donors and guests that have made this event a success every year, and look forward to your continued support.
 Click here to see our 2019 Event Sponsors.

 Award for Excellence in Health Service

 Each year, the Grand County Rural Health Network honors modern-day healthcare pioneers who truly impact the health and lives of individuals and our community.
 These are individuals in the health field, professionally or as a volunteer, who have contributed significantly to our community

 Past award recipients include: 2013: Therese McElroy, RN; 2014: Mary Jo Hargadine, RN; 2015: Hannah Foley, NP and Ray Jennings; 2016: Val Lind, RN; 2017: Wade Walker, RPh; 2018: Heather Bentler, RN and John Nichols, MD; and 2019: Katie Hornbaker, CRNA and Sue Johnson, MSW, LSW